Thinking about purchasing a Kiwibraai? Then contact us now and get your order in so you can start creating the

 While a standard rotating cowl comes with a Kiwibraai, we do offer other options:

 The Static cowls and Flues are manufactured in Christchurch.

-A potjie is essentially a Dutch oven, brought to South Africa and spread through the country by the Voortrekkers and is used throughout Africa by many different cultures.
+A potjie is essentially a Dutch oven, brought to South Africa, spread through the country by the Voortrekkers and now used throughout Africa by many different cultures.
 Made of cast iron, it’s the most versatile cooking vessel in Africa.
 Whether you’re making bread, desserts or stews, you can do it all in a potjie.
 In general, use a three-legged round-bottomed pot for potjies and soups and a flat-bottomed pot to make breads.

 Preparing a newly purchased Potjie